aemkei/jsfuck/README.md

 ### Calling method with more than one argument

-Calling method with more than one argument is non trivial - to do it you can use following [technique](https://stackoverflow.com/q/63601330/860099) (discovered by trincot) - for example  example: `"truefalse".replace("true","1")` can be written as follows:
+Calling a method with more than one argument is non trivial - to do it you can use the following [technique](https://stackoverflow.com/q/63601330/860099) (discovered by trincot) - for example: `"truefalse".replace("true","1")` can be written as follows:

 ```js
 ["true"]["concat"]("1")["reduce"](""["replace"]["bind"]("truefalse"))